 The Merrell Moab 2 Ventilator Low is a stable trail shoe that stays cool and dries quickly.
 It has a Vibram sole which provides good traction and wears well, with a large toe box, and good forefoot protection to keep your toes from getting banged up on rugged hikes.
 The wide and low sole of the Moab 2 Ventilator Low is a good shoe to try for hiking if you experience ankle rolls or you blister easily in hiking boots or other hiking shoes.
 It’s a very good trail shoe to try if you’re transitioning from hiking boots or mids to a low trail shoe since it still incorporates some design elements common in boots, in addition to superior breathability.
 However, the Moab 2 Ventilator Low is first and foremost a hiking shoe, not a trail running shoe, which is important to keep in mind if you’re considering them as a footwear option.

-Disclosure: The author purchased these shoes.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: The author purchased these shoes.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches